 'All ages and abilities' has become a buzz word in transportation planning and is often not well defined.
 Building on the definition of the National Association of City Transportation Officials (NACTO), many existing bicycle facilities do not feel safe for people who might otherwise ride.
-Designing for all ages and abilities must consider the safety, comfort, unique circumstances, and needs of a broad range of potential users including children, seniors, women, marginalized populations, persons with a disability, and people moving people, cargo and goods.
+Designing for all ages and abilities must consider the safety, comfort, unique circumstances, and needs of a broad range of potential users including children, seniors, women, marginalized populations, persons with a disability, families travelling with their children, and people moving cargo and goods.